MuhiimAli/search/README.txt

     INPUT: :quit
     RESULTS: exits out of search

+-------Test testingcase1.xml-----
+WITH PAGERANK
+In the terminal, type: python3 query.py --pagerank titlefiles/titleCase1.txt docfiles/docsCase1.txt wordfiles/wordsCase1.txt

+    INPUT: cat
+    RESULTS:
+    1 how are you?
+    2 cat

+    INPUT: cats in tulips
+    RESULTS:
+    1 flower garden
+    2 how are you?
+    3 cat

+    INPUT: word
+    RESULTS:
+    1 cat

+    INPUT: Here
+    RESULTS: No search results available.
+Try a different search!

+WITHOUT PAGERANK
+In the terminal, type: python3 query.py titlefiles/titleCase1.txt docfiles/docsCase1.txt wordfiles/wordsCase1.txt

+    INPUT: cat
+    RESULTS:
+    1 how are you?
+    2 cat

+    INPUT: which cat do you like?
+    RESULTS:

+    INPUT: word
+    RESULTS:
+    1 cat

+    INPUT: Here
+    RESULTS:
+    No search results available.
+Try a different search!

 -------Test testingcase2.xml-----
     WITH PAGERANK
 In the terminal, type: python3 query.py --pagerank titlefiles/titleCase2.txt docfiles/docsCase2.txt wordfiles/wordsCase2.txt